Ricky-G/script-library/README.md

 ## Contributing

 All contributions welcome!
 If you have any ideas for new scripts or improvements to existing ones, please feel free to fork the repository and submit a pull request with your changes.

-To contribute, follow these steps:

-1. Fork the repository to your own GitHub account.
-2. Create a new branch for your changes.
-3. Make your changes and commit them to your branch.
-4. Submit a pull request to the main branch of the repository.
-5. Wait for your changes to be reviewed and merged.

-appreciate all contributions, big or small!
+Appreciate all contributions, big or small!

+## License

+This repository is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for more information.

 ## Files